 CREATE TABLE p3_sales (id int, year int, month int, day int, region text) DISTRIBUTED BY (id) PARTITION BY RANGE (year) SUBPARTITION BY RANGE (month) SUBPARTITION TEMPLATE ( START (1) END (13) EVERY (1), DEFAULT SUBPARTITION other_months ) SUBPARTITION BY LIST (region) SUBPARTITION TEMPLATE ( SUBPARTITION usa VALUES ('usa'), SUBPARTITION europe VALUES ('europe'), SUBPARTITION asia VALUES ('asia'), DEFAULT SUBPARTITION other_regions ) ( START (2002) END (2012) EVERY (1), DEFAULT PARTITION outlying_years );

-When you create multi-level partitions on ranges, it is easy to create a large number of subpartitions, some containing little or no data.
-This can add many entries to the system tables, which increases the time and memory required to optimize and execute queries.
+CAUTION: When you create multi-level partitions on ranges, it is easy to create a large number of subpartitions, some containing little or no data.
+This can add many entries to the system tables, which increases the time and memory required to optimize and run queries.
 Increase the range interval or choose a different partitioning strategy to reduce the number of subpartitions created.

 Tables can be partitioned only at creation.
 If you have a table that you want to partition, you must create a partitioned table, load the data from the original table into the new table, drop the original table, and rename the partitioned table with the original table's name.
 You must also re-grant any table permissions.
 For example: